 Barndoor Skate Facts

-- The Barndoor Skate did not have the distinction as a separate species until 1898.
-It is one of the largest known skates found in any ocean.
+- Perhaps most notably, the Barndoor Skate did not have the distinction of being known as a separate species until 1898.
+In addition, the fascinating animal is one of the largest known skates found in any ocean.

-- As recently as the early 1990’s, this creature nearly became another one of the earth’s species to vanish forever, as a result of commercial fishing.
+- Sadly, however, as recently as the early 1990’s, this creature nearly suffered a tragic fate.
+That’s because it nearly became another one of the earth’s species to vanish forever, as a result of commercial fishing.

-- Their current listing by the IUCN is “Endangered,” and reflects the population growth thanks to some protective measures.
-Their estimated population is now nearly what it was prior to the 1960’s when intense commercial fishing of species began.
+- But, its current listing by the IUCN is Endangered, and reflects the population growth thanks to some protective measures.
+Its estimated population is now nearly what it was prior to the 1960’s when intense commercial fishing of species began.